 Social media channels provide a place where libraries can share the work they are doing – and reinforce relationships with decision makers and the communities they represent.
 Facebook, Twitter, YouTube, and Instagram are perfectly designed for communicating creatively with our elected officials.
+And while you're on social, be sure to follow ALA's Public Policy & Advocacy Office!

 Social Media Tools